GasimovT/GasimovT/README.md

 *   <i>Project can be accessed at https://github.com/GasimovT/SQL

-<h3> Jackson Rainey Business Plan Competition, </h3>
+<h3> Jackson Rainey Business Plan Competition, Integrated Functional Systems Project - JMU </h3>

-<h3> Integrated Functional System - Business Plan, JMU </h3>
+*   <i>Completed an integrated business project in collaboration with Management, Finance, Operations, and Marketing representatives as a start-up business

-*   <i>Contributed as Operations representative to help create Process Map, Inventory Suppliers & Distribution information, and ensure Quality Assurance
+*   <i>Contributed as Operations representative to assist in the creation of Process Map, Inventory Suppliers & Distribution information, and ensure Quality Assurance
-*   <i>Successfully completed an integrated business project in collaboration with Management, Finance, and Marketing representatives as a start-up business
+*   <i>Outlined our strategy, process, financials, and market segmentation to show our project is feasible
 *   <i>The business plan had been selected for further competition in Jackson-Rainey Business Plan Competition